-Register for the conference by March 12th.
+REGISTER for the conference before March 1, 2022.

 All speakers and poster presenters are required to register for the special, discounted "Speaker" rate for this conference or you could be removed from the program listing.
 Exceptions: Student speakers are permitted to select the "Student" registration.
 Speakers from corporate partner organizations may also be entitled to a further discounted rate.

 Click here for details about the poster presentation.

-Extended Abstracts/Manuscripts (Due March 12th):
+Extended Abstracts/Manuscripts (Due February 4, 2022):

 Download the Extended Abstract TEMPLATE (right click and SAVE AS to your computer)

 The paper should present an unbiased description of a certain method or product, discussing both pros and cons.
-Both subtle and blatant advertisement of any products or services is in direct conflict with the spirit of the Symposium.
+Both subtle and blatant advertisement of any products or services is in direct conflict with the spirit of the Conference.
 Examples of the former include repeated references to products or trade names and excessive use of corporate logos and trademarks in graphic illustrations.
 Photographs of commercial equipment are not permitted unless they add educational value.
 IMAPS Program Committees desire that all authors and presenters understand unambiguously that overly commercial papers are inappropriate and will not be tolerated; authors are asked to abide by these constraints when preparing their abstracts, papers, and presentations.